AC power plugs and sockets: British and related types: Counterfeits and non-standard plugs

 Plugs which do not meet BS 1363 often find their way into the UK.
 Some of these are legal in the country they are manufactured in, but do not meet BS 1363 – these can be brought into the UK by unsuspecting travellers, or people purchasing electrical goods online.
 They can also be purchased through many UK electrical component distributors.
 There are also counterfeit plugs which appear to meet the standards (and are marked as such) but do not in fact comply.
 Legislation was introduced, with the last revision in 1994, to require plugs sold to meet the technical standard.
 Counterfeit products are regularly seized when found, to enforce the safety standards and to protect the approval marks and trademarks of imitated manufacturers.
 The pressure group PlugSafe reported in March 2014 that since August 2011 "thousands" of listings of products including illegal plugs had been removed from the UK sections of the websites eBay and Amazon Marketplace.
 The UK Electrical Safety Council expressed shock at the magnitude of the problem and published a video showing a plug exploding due to a counterfeit BS 1362 fuse.
-The Institution of Engineering and Technology also published information on the extent of the problem with on-line retailers, many advertising replacement cord sets, mobile device chargers, and travel adaptors fraudulently marked BS 1363, and mentioning the same sites.
+The Institution of Engineering and Technology also published information on the extent of the problem with online retailers, many advertising replacement cord sets, mobile device chargers, and travel adaptors fraudulently marked BS 1363, and mentioning the same sites.